qianfeng2/detREC_program/README.md

 - "\<filename\>": name of the file which contains your complete biological sequences, fasta format required.
 - "\<filename\>": name of the file which contains your list of identified recombinants and related statistical support value, csv format required.

-Typed in above three input parameters in order.
+Type in above three input parameters in order.

 ### Output